theskumar/blog/content/software/django-useful-resource-compilation.md

 Title: Django: Useful resource compilation
 Date: 2013-08-20 04:43
 Tags: python, django, Programming
 Category: programming
 Slug: django
 Summary: A list of different django framework related links and resources.
 Recommended for those who are new to Django Framework.

 The best place to get started with [Django][1] is to explore it's official site and then dig into it's [source code][2] on Github, and then ask questions either on [stack overflow][3] or it's user's [mailing-list][4].
 And for obvious reasons, you'll find Google your friend at every step.

-Here is a list of my personal recommendation and references to the some of resources, I find useful and interesting.
+Here is a list of my personal recommendation and references to the some of resources, I found useful and interesting.

 ## Books & Magazines